hansreier/techreier/eDrops/src/main/resources/static/markdown/about/maintainable_en.md

 - Avoid including too many languages in the same project / system.
 - In simple or internal web based systems, backend based HTML generation should be considered.
   - It is not always the best idea to use frontend based HTML generation with e.g. React or Angular.
-- Consistent use of well-designed and well-maintained libraries with little overlapping functionality.
+- Consistent use of well-designed and well-maintained libraries.
+  - Is it really required to include several libraries with overlapping functionality?
+- - Vurder som det virkelig er nødvendig å inkludere biblioteker med overlappende funksjonalitet.
-  - Do not make an internal library if it cannot be maintained long-term by the organization, such as by platform team.
+  - Do not make an internal library if it cannot be maintained long-term by the organization.
   - Many layers of libraries is undesired.
   - Plan for regular language and library updates.
   - Even if a new major library version requires code rewrite, the best is just to do it ASAP.
 Later it gets worse.